-n many ways, Troy is a primary center of urban Oakland County.
+In many ways, Troy is a primary center of urban Oakland County.
 Over 100,000 people come into Troy every day for work, and thousands more City residents also work in the City.
-Troy's workforce is over 121,000 people, yet only about fourteen (14%) percent of those workers actually reside in the City.
+Troy's workforce is approximately 130,000 people, yet only about fourteen (14%) percent of those workers actually reside in the City.